4 Incentives for Completing Training

 Many organizations give customers loyalty points, rewards, and other intangible incentives for completing a variety of actions.
 Software like Influitive, Big Door, and Bunchball power customer rewards for attending events, purchasing items, completing surveys, answering discussion threads, and more.

-Training and certification are excellent activities to integrate into existing training rewards programs.
+Training and certification are excellent activities to integrate into existing rewards programs.
 Students have another reason to complete training and add points to their existing accounts.
 Organizations have a holistic view of customer engagement actions and can build integrated campaigns between training and other customer activities.

 Promotions